howbizarre/vue-month-calendar/README.md

 ## Install

-In to your Vue 3 project install as dependancy:
+In to your Vue 3 project install as dependency:

 ```sh
 npm i @howbizarre/vue-month-calendar